LBrunswic/SplitNorm/README.md

 - [ ] Bibliography on solution of poisson problem
 ###  FFJORD
 - [ ] Add Benamou-Brenier regularization
-- Better ODE solver
-  - [x] Quick review of Elementary numerical methods
-  - [ ] Deeper review of numerical methods
-  - [x] Analysis of TF code + how to modify it
-  - [x] some tests of  simple variations on TF ODE solver code
-  - [ ] Implementation of other methods
-  - [ ] Some theoretical analysis of the issue at hand, SOTA and potential improvements
-- [ ] Solve the Jacobian computation issue when fed virtual input

 # Secondary normalization and generation
 - [ ] implement a class designed for training of iterated normalization